Scott Machado

-Michael Scott Machado (born June 8, 1990) is an American-Brazilian professional basketball player for Minas Clube of Novo Basquete Brasil (NBB).
+Michael Scott Porto Machado (born June 8, 1990) is an American-Brazilian professional basketball player for Minas Clube of Novo Basquete Brasil (NBB).
 He played college basketball for the Iona Gaels and represents the Brazilian national team.

 High school career

 Machado played for three years at St. Mary's High School in Manhasset, New York, where he was teammates with future NBA player Danny Green.
 He transferred to Saint Benedict's Preparatory School for his senior year, where he played for Hall of Fame coach Bob Hurley's son, Danny.

 College career

 As a freshman at Iona, Machado led the Gaels in points scored (288, a 9.2 per game average), set a school record for assists by a freshman (150) and was named the Metro Atlantic Athletic Conference rookie of the year.
 As a sophomore, he averaged 12.5 points and 3.9 assists, leading the Gaels to a 21-win season.
 He was selected second team All-Conference.
 As a junior, Machado broke out, averaging 13.2 points and 7.6 assists per game (second in the nation).
 He set a school record for assists in a season (281) and was named first team all-conference.

 As a senior, Machado broke the school record for assists in the first game of the season and broke Siena's Ronald Moore's MAAC record in a February 18 game against Nevada.
 After emerging as one of the top point guards in the country, he was named a finalist for the Bob Cousy Award and the Wooden Award.